Myles Straw Preview, Player Props: Guardians vs. Tigers

-The Cleveland Guardians, including Myles Straw and his .387 slugging percentage in past 10 games, including one extra-base hit but no home run), battle starting pitcher Tarik Skubal and the Detroit Tigers at Progressive Field, Friday at 4:10 PM ET.
+The Cleveland Guardians, including Myles Straw (.290 batting average in his past 10 games), battle starter Matt Manning and the Detroit Tigers at Progressive Field, Saturday at 7:10 PM ET.

-He strung together two hits (going 2-for-3) in his last game against the Reds.
+In his last game he had a hitless performance (0-for-3) against the Tigers.

 Myles Straw Game Info & Props vs. the Tigers